SAP/spartacus-docs/_pages/install/integrations/digital-payments-integration.md

 1. Build and start the storefront app to verify your changes.

+  **Note:** `DigitalPaymentsModule` is a wrapper module which imports `CheckoutModule`.
+So, we want `DigitalPaymentsModule` to override `CheckoutModule` for feature "Checkout".
+To do so:
+   1. config the feature "CHECKOUT_FEATURE" for Digital Payments lazy loading
+   2. import `DigitalPaymentsFeatureModule` after `CheckoutFeatureModule`

 ### Configuring SAP Digital Payments with B2B checkout (version >= 5.0)

 Schematics installing the Digital Payments integration library will automatically generate the `DigitalPaymentsFeatureModule`, which works with our base checkout feature.
 To make Digital Payments work with B2B or Schedule Replenishement checkout, you can create the wrapper module manually, and update `DigitalPaymentsFeatureModule`.